PrefectHQ/prefect/docs/index.md

 ```
 </div>

 The Prefect orchestration engine observes the flow run state and saves it for you in a database.
-TK link to db By adding a single decorator, you got observation capabilities.
-There's much more you can do with Prefect, so keep rolling!
+By adding a single decorator, you now have observation capabilities.
+There's much more you can do with Prefect, so keep rolling to learn how to add easy parallelization, notifications, scheduling and more!

 ---

 ## Next Steps

-If you're learning Prefect we encourage your to work through the tutorial.
-Or jump into Prefec concepts or find explore our guides for common use cases.
-TK link
+If you're learning Prefect we encourage your to work through the [tutorial](/tutorial/index/) where you'll create a Prefect Project.
+Jump into Prefect [concepts](/concepts/index/).
+Or explore the [guides](guides/index/) for common use cases.

 [Tutorial](/tutorial/index/){ .md-button .md-button--primary }    [Concepts](/concepts/index/){ .md-button }  [Guides](guides/index/){ .md-button }